thalescpl-io/dke-service-setup/README.md

 # Change password of Crypto Officer in order to unlock him
 # The password will be changed to "asdfghj"
 role changepw -name co -oldpw yxcvbnm -newpw asdfghj -force
+# Initialize the Crypto User (ReadOnly-UserAccount)
+role init -name cu -password mnbvcxy
+# Logout and log back in a Crypto User
+role logout
+role login -name cu -password mnbvcxy
+# Change password of Crypto User in order to unlock him
+# The password will be changed to "jhgfdsa"
+role changepw -name cu -oldpw mnbvcxy -newpw jhgfdsa -force
 # Close lunacm
 exit
 ```